 Where to Buy:

-You can find each of these items in the following places:
+Each of these items can be found in the following places:

 - Art Store

 - Black Fineline pen